bpfverif/agni/README.md

 ```

 We use one script `bpf_alu_jmp_synthesis.py` to call three modules which perform
-verification and synthesis.
-Two modules are used for performing verification,
+verification and synthesis; two modules are used for performing verification,
 one for gen (`wf_soundness.py`) and one for sro(`sync_soundness.py`), and one
-more module for synthesis(`synthesize_bug_types.py`) - these can be found in the
-src directory under bpf_verification.
-Each of these modules uses the encodings
+more module for synthesis(`synthesize_bug_types.py`).
+Each of these modules uses
-produced by our llvm-to-smt procedure to verify instructions or synthesize POCs.
+the encodings produced by our llvm-to-smt procedure to verify instructions or
-Our verification conditions and concrete semantics for bpf instructions are
+synthesize POCs.
+Our verification conditions and concrete semantics for bpf
-contained within the `verification_synth_module` class included in the shared
+instructions are contained within the `verification_synth_module` class included
-module library called `lib_reg_bounds_tracking.py` under the
+in the shared module library called `lib_reg_bounds_tracking.py` under the
 lib_reg_bounds_tracking directory.

 Our `bpf_alu_jmp_synthesis.py` script can be configured using various options
 for verification and synthesis.
-These options can be changed by changing our
+These options can be changed in our
 configuration `verification_synth_setup_config.toml` file or by passing argparse
-arguments to the script which we show below, otherwise default values will be
+arguments to the script which we show below; otherwise, default values will be
 assumed.
 While our experiment gives particular instructions for testing kernel
-version 5.9, any kernel version, and any instruction of interest, can be tested
+version 5.9, any kernel version after 4.14, and any instruction of interest, can be tested
 using our script `bpf_alu_jmp_synthesis.py`.
 For example, if we want to test one
 instruction, `BPF_ADD`, in kernel version 5.10 we can use the following command: